JesseAldridge/test_filesystem_load/README.md

-Experimenting.
-Trying to load lots of files quickly.
+Experimenting with loading lots of files quickly.